Frequently Asked Questions

 The deadline to request exclusion from the CDK Settlement Class was November 7, 2024 and has passed.
 It is now too late to request exclusion from the CDK Settlement Class.

-If I Don’t Exclude Myself, Can I Sue CDK for the Same Thing Later?
+14. If I Did Not Exclude Myself, Can I Sue CDK for the Same Thing Later?

-No. Unless you exclude yourself as described in Question 13, you give up any right to sue CDK for the claims being released in this litigation, as described in Question 11.
-If you have a pending lawsuit against CDK, speak to your lawyer in that case immediately to determine whether you must exclude yourself from the CDK Settlement Class to continue your own lawsuit against CDK.
-Remember, the exclusion deadline is November 7, 2024.
+No. Unless you excluded yourself as described in Question 13, you gave up any right to sue CDK for the claims being released in this litigation, as described in Question 11.

-If I Exclude Myself from the CDK Settlement Class, Can I Get Money from the CDK Settlement?
+15. If I Excluded Myself from the CDK Settlement Class, Can I Get Money from the CDK Settlement?

-No. If you exclude yourself, you will not be eligible to receive a payment from the CDK Settlement.
+No. If you excluded yourself, you will not be eligible to receive a payment from the CDK Settlement.

 Back To Top